Pasta Puttanesca is worth every sinfully garlic, salty, and spicy bite!

 Add the cherry tomatoes and cook for five minutes, allowing them enough time to blister.

 Add the canned tomatoes.

-Shown below is with one can of tomatoes.
-I tend to like by pasta on the drier side.
+Shown below is one can of tomatoes.
+I tend to like my pasta on the drier side.
 If you like your pasta on the wetter side, add two cans of tomatoes.

 While the tomatoes are simmering.
 Cook the pasta according to the instructions, minus two minutes.
 Drain the pasta and add to the puttanesca sauce.
 Cook for an additional two minutes.

 When your ready, plate the pasta puttanesca and garnish as desired.
 For my garnish I used basil, parsley and parmesan cheese.